Paid Time Off (PTO) Benefit Program

 The purpose of the PTO Program is to establish a benefit program that provides employees greater flexibility in the use of time-off with pay and conveys the advantage of annually cashing out unused PTO hours accrued over three hundred (300).
 Providing greater flexibility also assists the University in recruitment and retention, serving both employee and employer.
 Additionally, PTO benefit programs serve as the standard of practice in area hospitals and are viewed positively.

 Eligible participants include those employees guided by Personnel Policies for Staff Members (staff and MSP employees) in the hospital, School of Medicine and Betty Irene Moore School of Nursing.
 Employees become eligible for PTO on the date they hire, transfer, promote or are reclassified into a PTO eligible position.
-Employees covered by labor agreements, academic employees, and those employees with dual appointments (where one position is covered by a collective bargaining agreement or one position is outside of the health system) are not eligible to participate at the present time.
+Employees covered by labor agreements, academic employees, and those employees with dual appointments (where one position is covered by a collective bargaining agreement or one position is outside of the UC Davis Health) are not eligible to participate at the present time.

 The Paid Time Off (PTO) bank combines the paid benefits of vacation hours and a portion of sick-leave hours into a single bank of PTO hours.
 PTO is used for vacation, illness, injury, or other scheduled or unscheduled absences.
 Each employee has an individual bank of PTO hours that has a yearly maximum accrual that exceeds the maximum currently in place for vacation.
 Hours in excess of 300 will be cashed out once a year in July, based on an employee’s balance at the end of June.
 Under the PTO Program, an employee has more flexibility, while assuming greater responsibility, for planning and using his or her personal accrued time.